Elitack/chalk/_posts/2017-12-20-prof-Experience.md

 - Tag: Stock Embedding, Finance
 - Background: In this paper, we propose a novel idea to optimize technical indicator with stock-wise properties.
 In particular, we design a Technical Trading Indicator Optimization(TTIO) framework that manages to optimize the original factor concerning stock’s specific properties.
 We propose a Skip-gram architecture to learn stock embedding from a valuable knowledge repository formed by fund manager’s collective investment behaviors.
 Based on the learned stock representation, we further propose to learn a rescaling network to optimize the indicator’s performance.
 - Work:
-  1. We propose an indicator optimization model to achieve better indicators’ performance by integrating stock-wise distinct properties.
+  1. We propose a enhanced deep reinforcement learning model regard to Actor-Critic framework for portfolio management.
+The model is designed to obtain a robust trading strategy considering various challenges in financial market.
-  2. In order to represent stock with different properties, we learn the stock embedding based on the collective behaviors of the fund managers.
+  2. A training algorithm based on deterministic policy gradient with the portfolio vector memory is introduced for explorations and maximizing returns.
-  3. We conduct experiments on real world stock data and evaluate the effectiveness of new indicator optimization approach by practical metrics employed in real investing strategies.
+  3. We conduct experiments on real world stock data and evaluate the effectiveness of our model framework.
+Compared with original model-based portfolio management strategies and existing reinforcement learning policies, the experiment results show that our proposed model can significantly improve the performance of the investment.

 ## Microsoft Research Asia